PMI’s Safe, Responsible Approach

-Why is lead in pipes at all?
-The answer goes back literally thousands of years to the first plumbing systems, which are names for the word “lead” in Latin, plumbum.
-Lead piping was used because of its unique ability to resist pinhole leaks, while being soft enough to form into shapes that deliver water most efficiently.
+The answer goes back literally thousands of years to the first plumbing systems, which are named after the word “lead” in Latin, plumbum.
+Lead piping was used because of its unique ability to resist pinhole leaks, while being soft enough to form into shapes that deliver water efficiently.
 Lead was used in many other common products as well until scientific advancements in the 20th century demonstrated the element’s toxicity.
 The plumbing industry voluntarily took significant steps to reduce lead exposure.

-Aging infrastructures, including pipe and plumbing system components, are the main contributors of trace amounts of lead in the water supply today:
+There are a number of reasons why trace amounts of lead can be found in the water supply today:

-- Nearly all homes built prior to the 1980s still have lead solder connecting copper pipes.
+- Nearly all homes built before the 1980s still have lead solder connecting copper pipes.

-In recent years, a number of brass alloys have largely replaced the lead in faucets.
+In recent years, several brass alloys have largely replaced the lead in faucets.
 These materials include bismuth, silicon, selenium, and phosphorous, all of which provide different material properties, depending on the amount used and method of processing.

 While none yet effectively duplicates the performance of leaded brass, several types have been employed by some plumbing fitting manufacturers for certain applications.

-The EPA has issued an online guide on certification markings for lead-free products.
-“How to Identify Lead-Free Certification Marks for Drinking Water System & Plumbing Materials” includes a summary of the law, its implementation, and a guide for identification of products that are certified as lead-free to the NSF 372 standard and California AB 1953.
+In addition, the U.S. Environmental Protection Agency (EPA) has issued an online guide on certification markings for lead-free products.
+“How to Identify Lead Free Certification Marks for Drinking Water System & Plumbing Products” includes a summary of the law, its implementation, and a guide for identifying products that are certified as meeting the lead-free requirement of the SDWA.

-It is essential to the nation's health that lead piping systems be upgraded, a task estimated by the EPA in 2003 to cost $276.8 billion and take more than 20 years achieve.
-In the meantime, the best protection for the U.S. public is the ongoing testing and monitoring of what makes up our drinking water.
+In the meantime, the best protection for the U.S. public is the testing and monitoring of what makes up our drinking water.
 The amount of lead and other minerals that actually leach into the water is far more critical than how much is used to manufacture the products that come in contact with the drinking water.